 Syndax Pharmaceuticals Reports Inducement Grants Under NASDAQ Listing Rule 5635(c)(4)

-WALTHAM, Mass., April 7, 2023 /PRNewswire/ -- Syndax Pharmaceuticals, Inc. (Nasdaq: SNDX), a clinical-stage biopharmaceutical company developing an innovative pipeline of cancer therapies, today announced that on April 3, 2023 the Company granted inducement awards to purchase up to 121,100 shares of common stock to six new employees under the Company's 2023 Inducement Plan.
-The stock options have an exercise price per share of $20.91, the closing price of the Company's common stock on the Nasdaq Global Select Market on April 3, 2023 and will vest over four years, with 25% of the underlying shares vesting on the one-year anniversary of the vesting commencement date and 1/48th of the underlying shares vesting monthly thereafter over 36 months, subject to the employee's continued service relationship with Syndax through the applicable vesting dates.
+WALTHAM, Mass., April 13, 2023 /PRNewswire/ -- Syndax Pharmaceuticals, Inc. (Nasdaq: SNDX), a clinical-stage biopharmaceutical company developing an innovative pipeline of cancer therapies, today announced that in connection with the hiring, announced on April 10, 2023, of Neil Gallagher, M.D., Ph.D., as President, Head of Research and Development, Dr. Gallagher received an inducement award to purchase up to 250,000 shares of common stock.
+The stock option has an exercise price per share of $19.35, the closing price of the Company's common stock on the Nasdaq Global Select Market on April 10, 2023 and will vest over four years, with 25% of the underlying shares vesting on the one-year anniversary of the vesting commencement date and 1/48th of the underlying shares vesting monthly thereafter over 36 months, subject to Dr. Gallagher's continued service relationship with Syndax through the applicable vesting dates.
+Syndax's Board of Directors approved the award as inducement material to Dr. Gallagher's employment in accordance with NASDAQ Listing Rule 5635(c)(4).

 About Syndax Pharmaceuticals, Inc.